...

 To help you get started, I’ve put together a video tutorial walking through the entire process — step by step — to build an armature for a 1:4 scale figure.
 You’ll see how I set the wire, align the proportions, and attach all toguether.
 It’s not just about mechanics — it’s about setting yourself up for a smoother sculpting process from the very beginning.

-👉 And if you’ve found this helpful and want more tips, tutorials, and workshop updates, I invite you to sign up for the newsletter.
+👉 And if you’ve found this helpful and want to stay updated on new workshop & online courses dates, free resources, and more hands-on learning opportunities!
+I invite you to sign up for the newsletter.
 You can also follow me on Instagram where I share process videos, behind-the-scenes looks, and ongoing work.

 Share this post